What Business Leaders Need to Know About Google

 By: Thomas Young

-At the time of this writing, Google is the single best resource on the planet for web marketing.
+At the time of this writing, Google is the single best resource on the planet for strategic digital marketing.
 Business leaders should have a fundamental understanding of how Google works and what Google is doing on the web.
-The impact from Google on your web marketing strategy and business in general is significant.
+The impact from Google on your strategic digital marketing strategy and business in general is significant.
 Much has been written about Google and here is a summary of what business leaders need to know about one of the world’s most successful companies.

 Get to Know Google